New Policy Library

 The Vice-Chancellor’s decision is final and is not subject to appeal within the University.

-5.45.
-No fees paid by a student relating to any period of suspension, exclusion or expulsion are refundable.
+5.55.
+No fees paid by a student relating to any period of suspension, exclusion, termination of enrolment or expulsion are refundable.

 Appeals

-5.46.
-Where a decision under this Policy is appealable, any appeal, excluding decisions made under cl.
-5.43, must be made in writing to the Academic Secretary in accordance with the Student Appeals Policy (MPF1323).
+5.56.
+Where a decision under this Policy is appealable, any appeal, excluding decisions made under section 5.52, must be made in writing to the Academic Secretary in accordance with the Student Appeals Policy (MPF1323).

 Confidentiality

-5.47.
-Any person or committee who exercises any power or carries out any function under this policy or hears any appeal must treat the matter in the strictest confidence, except where necessary for the discharge of that person’s or committee’s responsibilities under to this policy or as otherwise required or permitted by law.
+5.57.
+Any person or committee who exercises any power or carries out any function under this policy or hears any appeal must treat the matter in the strictest confidence, except where necessary for the discharge of that person’s or committee’s responsibilities under University policies or as otherwise required or permitted by law.

 Records